- Be a for-profit, privately held small business that maintains a place of business in the state of Florida.

 - Be able to demonstrate physical damage and/or economic injury as a result of the designated disaster.
 The need for the loan and use of proceeds must be directly related to the physical damage and/or economic injury caused by the designated disaster.

-- Be an employer business with a minimum of two (2) and maximum of one hundred (100) employees.
+- Be an employer business with up to 100 employees for the Hurricane Michael program or an employer business with a minimum 2 and maximum of 100 employees for the Red Tide program.
 Documentation of employee compensation must be provided at the time of application.

 - The following list of business types are not eligible for assistance because of the activities they conduct: